Arthur Tigers: 1939

 The "Beehives", under the direction of player coach Art Whittacker were undefeated during the regular season.
 In OHA playoffs they extended the streak to 18 games.
 The 19th game was in Owen Sound, the second game of a two game total goals series.
 Owen Sound defeated the "Beehives" in overtime to take the series and eliminate Arthur.
 Some of the team members were: Angus O'Neill, Norbert Heffernan, Jimmy Doyle, Nate Farrell, Frank Farrell, Sam Green, Bunter Marshall.
 Marvin Howe, P.E.
 Brown, and Dr. Russell were some of the other well known members of the club.

 1929

 The Tigers were NHL champions.
 Stars included: Angus O'Neill, Norbert Heffernan, Ken Riley, and Tom Costigan.

 1899-1904

 Hockey game results have been found in old newspapers.
 The first observed team called "Tigers" first appeared with a men's lacrosse team in the early 1900s.
 Prior to that, a few teams used the nickname "Arthur's".
 Lacrosse teams first appeared in Arthur about 1870.

 Ice Rinks

 The first hockey teams played on an outdoor rink.
 Location of the rink(s) has not been confirmed.
-The Tigers first recorded home was on Frederick St. This arena sat close to Georgina St. Maurice Douglass' home sits on the property.
-In 1920 the new arena was built on Domville St. This building was torn down in 1977.
+The Tigers first recorded home was at 148 Frederick St. This arena sat close to Georgina St. In 1920 the new arena was built on Domville St. This building was torn down in 1977.
 The curling club sits on the property today.
 The current Arthur arena was built in 1978.